Jubu-Jubu/Jubu-Jubu/README.md

 ## Projects
 📚 Diverse range of projects on GitHub
-💻 Proficient in Java, Python, and C/C++
+💻 Proficient in C/C++, Python, and Web
 🔌 Experienced with Arduino and Raspberry Pi

 ## Collaboration and Contributions